SpearMommy/diockus/README.md

 # diockus
 game of dickus

-we make a game with shit on dicks word
+we make a game with shit on dicks word hhhhhhhhhhh